Food vendor for San Rafael school district temporarily shuts down, leaving kids in a lurch - NewsBreak

 Food vendor for San Rafael school district temporarily shuts down, leaving kids in a lurch

-SAN RAFAEL -- A food vendor that provides lunches for a number of school districts in the Bay Area announced it's shutting down this week because it cannot keep up with demands.
+SAN RAFAEL -- A food vendor that provides lunches for a number of school districts in the Bay Area and Central announced it's shutting down this week because it cannot keep up with demands.

-Officials from the Miller Creek School district in San Rafael told families Wednesday that it received a notice from LunchMaster the day before saying the food vendor will be temporarily suspending all breakfast and lunch orders from August 25th to September 5th.
-Service is currently set to resume on Tuesday, Sept.
+Officials from the Miller Creek School district in San Rafael told families Wednesday that it received a notice from LunchMaster the day before saying the food vendor will be temporarily suspending all breakfast and lunch orders until Tuesday, Sept.
 6.

 "LunchMaster provides food service to a number of other districts in the county and region and due to the increase in demand, they are experiencing supply shortfalls, production volume and capacity challenges, and personnel issues which have forced them to take the unprecedented step to cancel all orders that were placed through September 2nd and redesign operations," the letter to Miller Creek district families read.